 How visitors can contribute

-Even as a simple hiker, everyone can help protect this natural heritage:
+Even as a simple hiker, everyone can help protect this natural heritage :

 - Stay on marked trails

-- Respect silent zones during nesting periods
+- Respect quiet zones during nesting periods

 8. Practical information and useful resources

-8.1 Regulations and preservation
+8.1 Rules and preservation

-- Respect the fauna and flora
+- Respect fauna and flora

 - Do not leave marked trails